-Class Disruption (Kindness, Communication, Participation, Awareness) The consequence for disrupting class is a conference with administration and may include additional measures or out of school suspension.
+Class Disruption (Kindness, Communication, Participation, Awareness) The consequence for disrupting class is a conference with administration and may include additional measures, in school suspension, or out of school suspension.
 Class disruption is considered any behavior that prevents a classroom environment from being safe or conducive to learning.
-Excessive talking, arguing with your teacher, and arguing with other students are examples of class disruptions.
+Excessive talking, repeated late arrival to class, and arguing with staff or other students are examples of class disruptions.

-Profanity and Inappropriate Language (Communication) The consequence for profanity or inappropriate language is a conference with administration and may include additional measures or out of school suspension.
-At ACPA, students are expected to communicate clearly, politely, and intelligently.
-Profane or language deemed inappropriate for school is indicative of a student's need to develop a larger and more expansive vocabulary in order to have more options for self-expression.
-Bullying, intimidation, and harassment is significantly more severe than profanity and inappropriate language.
-ACPA's bully, intimidation, and harassment policy is on page 19.
+Profanity and Inappropriate Language (Communication) The consequence for profanity or inappropriate language is a conference with administration and may include additional measures, in school suspension, or out of school suspension.
+At ACPA, students are expected to communicate clearly and with kindness.
+Bullying, intimidation, and harassment are significantly more severe than profanity and inappropriate language (see page 18).